 Professors Emeriti: O. Best, G. Jones, G. Pfister, R. Walker

 The 36-credit BA in Germanic Studies is centered on the study of the German language and the literatures and cultures of Germanic peoples.
-Students who complete the requirements for the major can expect to be able to speak, read, write, and understand German at a level that would allow them to communicate with native speakers, to recognize and interpret the diverse cultural perspectives and products of the German-speaking world, and to be culturally sensitive members of society.
+Students who complete the requirements for the major can expect to be able to speak, read, write, and understand German at a level that would allow them to communicate with native speakers.
+Additionally, students will be able to recognize and interpret the diverse cultural perspectives and products of the German-speaking world, and be culturally sensitive members of society.

 Requirements for the Major

 Prerequisite: 8 credits: GERM103 and GERM203 or equivalent